Stage 3: Booster Seats

 - Always use a lap belt and a shoulder belt with a booster seat.

-- Always buckle up an empty booster seat (or take it out of your vehicle) so it doesn’t bounce around in the back seat when not in use.
+- Always buckle up an empty booster seat (or take it out of your vehicle) so it doesn’t become a projectile that could hurt someone in a crash or sudden stop.

 - Leave as much space as possible between the booster seat and the front seat of your vehicle.